An Aposteriorical Clusterability Criterion for $k$-Means++ and Simplicity of Clustering: Conclusions

 \section{Conclusions}

-We have defined the notion of a well-clusterable data set from the point of view of the objective of $k$-means clustering algorithm and common sense in two variants - without any data points in the large gaps between clusters.
+We have defined the notion of a well-clusterable data set from the point of view of the objective of $k$-means clustering algorithm and common sense in two variants - without any data points in the large gaps between clusters and with data points there.
 The novelty introduced here, compared to other work on this topic, is that one can a posteriori (after running $k$-means) check if the data set is well-clusterable or not.

 Let make a comparison to the results of other investigators in the realm of well-clusterability, in particular presented in \cite{Ackerman:2009,Ostrovsky:2013, Balcan:2009, Awasthi:2012, Balcan:2008, Ackerman:2016, Epter:1999}.